 As Robert Wood Johnson Foundation, Interdisciplinary Research Leaders, Steve Barlow of Neighborhood Preservation, Inc. (NPI), a nonprofit legal and community development organization in Memphis, and a team of senior researchers from the Urban Institute, Christina Stacy and Joe Schilling, undertook a two-year study examining the range of health impacts of housing code enforcement actions on substandard rental housing in Memphis, Tennessee.

 Memphis ranks high on recent indicators of socio-economic distress, and many Memphis residents live at or below the poverty line.
 Memphis also has a substantial problem with substandard housing and vacant, blighted properties and is undergoing a major transformation of its housing code enforcement and blight-fighting efforts with the release and endorsement of the nation’s first neighborhood blight elimination charter.

-Through the process of a health impact assessment, the team will engage local health and housing stakeholders in the design and development of the study to:
+Through the process of a health impact assessment, the team engaged local health and housing stakeholders in the design and development of the study to:

 - Identify appropriate health and safety data for characterizing individual resident and neighborhood-level health outcomes;

 - Develop a housing code enforcement process diagram and typology to better understand the timing and type of interventions;

 - Geocode housing code enforcement cases in Memphis, TN from the last few years to better understand the spatial distribution of the case-load and categorizing those cases according to the different types of code enforcement interventions; and